 Jet Engineers Know Better Than Pilots

-It is surprising just how many great artists and teachers are disciples of Piano Voodoo and just how far they will go to complexify musical artistry.
+It is surprising just how many great artists and teachers are disciples of Piano Voodoo.
 Or maybe it isn’t surprising?
 In almost every case of observing Piano Voodoo masters, I’ve always wondered how many are so “at one” with the piano that they have ironically lost touch with what is actually happening inside the piano.

 A jet fighter pilot (who is more “at one” with the jet than anyone, even more so than the engineers who made it) is not the most qualified person to understand exactly how the physics of the jet work.
 The pilot knows exactly what kind of hand movements are necessary to produce the jet movements desired.
 Jet pilots have their own set of techniques that allow for “smoother” jet flying, but their understanding of how their joysticks, levers and buttons move the jet is nothing more than an illusion being interpreted by the software and hardware that allows the jet to function.
 Fighter pilots would never pretend to know how to write or even understand all of the software that resides in all the computer chips on modern jets that manifests all of these different flying techniques.
 Likewise, the most brilliant concert artists and piano teachers on Earth are no more qualified than basic piano technicians are (and in fact are nearly always less qualified) to explain why a certain passage sounds so different from one pianist to another in terms of piano mechanics.
 It is the greatest artists on Earth who are often the most deceived.

 Unfortunately, most piano teachers I have spoken with cannot tell me what “escapement” is.
 That is why Piano Voodoo is taught at the very top, at national conventions attended by music teachers.
-That is why Piano Voodoo articles sometimes appear in music magazines and journals.
-These people stand on stage in front of huge audiences of agreeable teachers and do nothing but complexify the issue of tone production.
-Many teachers walk away from these talks with a small knot in their stomach, because while the talks are very artistic and inspiring, they leave the listener empty and confused.
+That is why Piano Voodoo articles sometimes appear in music magazines and journals, and why the issue of tone production has remained so mysterious and “complexified” over the decades.
+Certain speakers and authors complexify the issue of tone production to the point where teachers walk away from these articles and presentations with a small knot in their stomach.
+While the talks are very artistic and inspiring, they leave the listener empty and confused.
 “How am I going to get my students to do this when I don’t even fully understand it myself?”, they ask.
 Fortunately, teachers who have ever felt this way can take comfort in the fact that it’s not that you didn’t fully understand it, it’s the speaker who didn’t fully understand it.

 Authority bias is the tendency to value an ambiguous stimulus (e.g., an art performance) according to the opinion of someone who is seen as an authority on the topic.
-Applied to Piano Voodoo, the voodoo master can say just about anything they want to with the expectation that followers will nod their heads, even if it makes no sense to anyone.
-This outcome is especially reliable and predictable since those who nod their heads with the most vigor end up looking like masters themselves to others who are more transparent about their confusion.
+Applied to Piano Voodoo, the voodoo master can say just about anything they want to with the expectation that followers will nod their heads.
+In the realm of the arts (in which there is often no real “truth” to anything), this outcome is especially reliable and predictable since those who nod their heads with the most vigor end up looking like masters themselves to others who are more transparent about their confusion.
 Students and teachers who don’t know any better and who have never heard the term “escapement” before (let alone understand its implications) have no choice but to subscribe to Piano Voodoo when the music field places Voodoo masters on teaching pedestals.

-One would think that these authority figures would be discredited by truth, but the problem is that these figures are some of the greatest pianists out there.
-There are other great pianists who achieve the same great playing without constructing musical illusions around them, but it is much more dazzling to speak about (and to listen to) grand artistic illusions than simple physics of the piano that were known hundreds of years ago.
+One would think that these authority figures would be discredited by truth, but the problem is that these figures are some of the greatest pianists alive.
+There are other great pianists who achieve the same great playing without the use of mechanical illusions, but it is much more dazzling to speak about (and to listen to) illusions than simple physics of the piano that were known hundreds of years ago.
 One places a lot on the line by challenging these viewpoints, since looking at truth square in the face does not seem like a very “artistic” thing to do.
 Perhaps my favorite quote about teaching is the following, spoken by a football coach (emphasis added):

 “It is sometimes said that the great teachers and mentors, the wise men and gurus, achieve their ends by inducting the disciple into a kind of secret circle of knowledge and belief, make of their charisma a kind of gift.
 The more I think about it, though, the more I suspect that the best teachers – and, for that matter, the truly long-term winning coaches, the Walshes and Woodens and Weavers – do something else.
 They don’t mystify the work and offer themselves as a model of oracular authority, a practice that nearly always lapses into a history of acolytes and excommunications.
 The real teachers and coaches may offer a charismatic model – they probably have to – but then they insist that all the magic they have to offer is a commitment to repetition and perseverance.
 The great oracles may enthrall, but the really great teachers demystify.
 They make particle physics into a series of diagrams that anyone can follow, football into a series of steps that anyone can master, and art into a series of slides that anyone can see.
 A guru gives us himself and then his system; a teacher gives us his subject, and then ourselves.” – Adam Gopnik (“The Last of the Metrozoids”, The New Yorker, May 10th, 2004)

 As powerful and true as this quote is, in the field of musical artistry, I don’t believe Piano Voodoo will ever disappear.
-Authority bias will continue to take place, and people who are truly liberated by truth will continue to be criticized by those who have based their entire teaching career (and ego) on pianistic illusion.
+Authority bias will continue to take place, and people who are truly liberated by truth will continue to be criticized by those who have based so much of their teaching style on pianistic illusion.

 For those who really like authority, I can just as easily appeal to authority as the other side can.
-Those who disagree with this blog entry would also have to disagree with Charles Rosen, who is the granddaddy of all writer-musicians according to The Guardian.
+Those who disagree with this blog entry would also have to disagree with Charles Rosen (here and here), who is the granddaddy of all writer-musicians according to The Guardian.